Restoration of paganism from Julian until Valens: Background

 A cult statue of the deified Augustus, disfigured by a Christian cross carved into the emperor's forehead.

 Julian was Roman co-emperor since 355, and ruled solely for 18 months 361–363.
 Known to Christians as "Julian the Apostate", he was a nephew of Constantine the Great and received a Christian training.
 Following the death of Constantine, he witnessed the assassination of his father, brother and other family members by the guards of the imperial palace.
-Rightly or wrongly, he blamed this brutal act on the Emperor Constantius I and by association, to Christians in general.
+Rightly or wrongly, he blamed this brutal act on the Emperor Constantius II and by association, to Christians in general.
 This antipathy deepened when Constantius executed Julian's only remaining brother in 354AD.
 After childhood, Julian was educated by Hellenists and was attracted to the teachings of neoplatonists and the old religions.
 Upon becoming emperor, Julian decided to restore paganism, the ancient Roman religion, while reforming it in the hope of making it the driving force behind the empire.
 Julian's religious beliefs were syncretic and he was an initiate of at least three mystery religions.
 But Julian's religious open-mindedness did not extend to Christianity due to its belief that it had an exclusive perspective on religious truth.
 Believing itself to be the "only true religion", Christianity was fundamentally incompatible with syncretic paganism.

 As emperor, Julian sought to turn the tide in the attempted suppression of non-Christian religions.
 Julian allowed religious freedom and avoided any form of actual compulsion.
 The Christian Sozomen acknowledges that Julian did not compel Christians to offer sacrifice nor did he allow the people to commit any act of injustice towards the Christians or insult them.
 However, no Christian was allowed to teach or study the ancient classical authors, "Let them keep to Matthew and Luke", thus ending any chance they had of a professional career.
 He did not believe Christians could honestly teach subjects replete with allusions to Greek deities whose existence they denied.

 The Jewish historian and theologian Jacob Neusner writes: "It was only after the near catastrophe of Julian's reversion to paganism that the Christian emperors systematically legislated against paganism so as to destroy it."